 Egyptologists disagree on Thoth's nature depending upon their view of the Egyptian pantheon.
 Most Egyptologists today side with Sir Flinders Petrie that Egyptian religion was strictly polytheistic, in which Thoth would be a separate god.

 The Tree of Life

-Thoth was thought to be scribe to the gods, who kept a great library of scrolls, over which one of his wives, Seshat (the goddess of writing) was thought to be mistress.
+His feminine counterpart was Seshat.
+He was the scribe to the gods who kept a great library of scrolls, over which Seshat (the goddess of writing) was thought to be mistress.
 He was associated by the Egyptians with speech, literature, arts, learning.
-He, too, was a measurer and recorder of time, as was Seshat.
+Both he and Seshat were measurers and recorder of time.
 Many ancient Egyptians believed that Seshat invented writing, while Thoth taught writing to mankind.
 She was known as 'Mistress of the House of Books', indicating that she also took care of Thoth's library of spells and scrolls.

 all forms Writing